oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-hyperion-siebel-gbu/siebel/siebel-solution-definition/files/siebel-solution-definition.md

 The success implementation of this project is to:

 1. Deliver Oracle Siebel CRM running on OCI in the specified architecture for the "Stress Testing Environment".
-2. Deliver the specified environments in such a way that CUST_NAME on-premise applications and other third party systems can be successfully and integrated.
+2. Deliver the specified environments in such a way that \<Customer Name\> on-premise applications and other third party systems can be successfully and integrated.
 3. Deliver the To-Be architecture with the Terraform scripts to be used for other environments.